cyberiums/cyberdoc/docs/_dapp/mobile-accounts.md

 let impAcc  = try! ks?.importKey(jsonKey, passphrase: "Export password", newPassphrase: "Import password")
 ```

-*Although instances of `GethAccount` can be used to access various information about
+*Although instances of `Geth FlavoursAccount` can be used to access various information about
 specific Cyberium accounts, they do not contain any sensitive data (such as passphrases or
 private keys), rather act solely as identifiers for client code and the keystore.*